esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/01-why-work-in-teams.md

 ---
 title: "Why work in teams?"
-teaching: 10
+teaching: 5
-exercises: 10
+exercises: 15
 questions:
 - "What are the benefits of working in a team?"
+- "What are downsides of working in a team?"
 objectives:
 - "List benefits of working in a team"
+- "List downsides of working in a team"
 keypoints:
 - "If done well, working in a team is fun and productive"
 ---
+In this episode we will discuss and learn about why you should want to work in a team in the first place.
 > ## Discussion
 > - What do you think are benefits of working in a team?
-> - What are downsides of working in a team?
+> - What do you think are downsides of working in a team?
 >
 > > ## Solution
 > > ### Benefits: